 What’s testosterone and why is it important?

-Testosterone is vital to the health of both men and women’s development.
+Testosterone is vital to the health of men’s development.
 Testosterone assists in creating muscle mass and strong bones that help support internal organs.
-And, most notably, is necessary for sperm development in men and controls sexual drive and sexual performance of both men and women, which is directly related to your testosterone level.
+And, most notably, is necessary for sperm development in men and controls sexual drive and sexual performance of men, which is directly related to your testosterone level.